 Vocal cords (folds) are affected by the limbic nerve pathway and this is a nerve that sends signals to change the tone of your voice depending on your feelings and environment.
 This vocal change is activated unconsciously by the nerve, the same way a sudden yell or scream or cry comes out of you.
 So unless you are conscious of how your thinking affects your voice, you may end up with a crazy, trembling, sudden quietness, huskiness, lump-in-the-throat feeling that causes grief.
 We cannot hide what we are really thinking because your voice will expose your feelings by either making you sound higher or deeper, softer or louder.

 Tonal changes affect how you are perceived by others and ultimately how well you relate in conversation and negotiations.

-Nerves tightens the Jaw, Mouth, Tongue causing your vocal tone to change
+Nerves tighten the Jaw, Mouth, Tongue causing your tone of voice to change

-Most of us keep our mouth too closed and it makes us look fearful and defensive.
-Our vocal tone changes when we are nervous.
-Our voice becomes squeaky and higher pitched, it reduces the space in our mouth and limits our volume.
+Most of us keep our lips too close together and it makes us look fearful and defensive.
+Our tone of voice changes when we are nervous.
+It becomes squeaky and higher pitched, it reduces the space in our mouth and limits our volume.
 The jaw is the most complex joint in the body; it has 56 moving parts and is capable of many thousands of pounds of force per square inch.

 When we keep our lips tight it sends the wrong message of not wanting to engage.
 So our mouth needs to be open as we speak and not locked or tight and you can do this by opening the jaw softy and not stiffening your lips, keeping your tongue soft and agile.
 Your voice will sound deeper when your jaw is more relaxed and open.
 Tightness in the mouth restricts free flowing sound and instead it becomes forced.
 When sound is forced it comes out sounding unnatural and not relaxed.